Official Resources and Ethical Prep

 Start From Official Sources

 The safest PCEP study plan starts with official materials.
-Third-party guides can help, but they can also lag behind exam-version changes, pricing changes, delivery changes, or retirement dates.
-For PCEP-30-02, use official sources to confirm the exam code, active status, question count, duration, score threshold, languages, price bundles, retake rules, and testing restrictions.
+Third-party guides can help, but they lag behind exam-version changes, pricing changes, and delivery changes.
+For PCEP-30-02, use official sources to confirm the exam code, active status, the August 31, 2026 retirement date, question count, duration, score threshold, languages, price bundles, retake rules, and testing restrictions.

 | Resource | Best Use |